juergenweb/FrontendForms/README.md

 * **allowedFileSize**\
   This validation checks if an uploaded file is not larger than the allowed filesize.
 It takes the value of
   $_FILES['size'] and compare it the max file size set as second parameter.
   The value of the filesize must be in Bytes (fe 10 000 Bytes equals 10kB).
+Returns ture if the uploaded fiel is not larger than the allowed file size, otherwise false.

 First parameter: validation name / Second parameter: allowed filesize in Bytes